 The Costs of Hunger

-New research shows that generations down the line will also be impacted by the costs of hunger.
-While it is well-known that young children are often the most vulnerable to hunger, Columbia University’s 2014 study of genes in roundworms after an initial starved generation found that small changes in an organism’s molecular makeup due to its health can be passed on.
+New research shows that generations down the line will also be impacted by the costs of starvation.
+While it is well-known that young children are often the most vulnerable to malnutrition, Columbia University’s 2014 study of genes in roundworms after an initial starved generation found that small changes in an organism’s molecular makeup due to its health can be passed on.
 This means that even after hunger has been reduced, future generations may still see its effects in their own lives.

-Additionally, legislative action in the United States Congress is working toward alleviating hunger worldwide.
+Additionally, legislative action in the United States Congress is working toward alleviating starvation worldwide.
 The Food for Peace Modernization currently seeks to make the Food for Peace program more efficient – at no cost to taxpayers – so that it can provide food to nearly nine million more people.
 Understanding what hunger is can create measures like this worldwide and offer new chances for those suffering from hunger to find relief.

 – Grace Gay